Payel647/REACT_LEARNING/README.md

 Newer, faster, and optimized for performance.
 Great for modern JavaScript features and faster development.
 Objects as State Variables
+run it on your terminal for use "npm create vite@latest" enter y and then press enter cd my-first-react-app npm install npm run dev

+## Notice that
+components starts with a capital letter.
+That’s how you know it’s a React component.
+React component names must always start with a capital letter, while HTML tags must be lowercase.

+## RULES OF JSX
+1.Return a single root element.
+If you wish to return multiple elements in a component, you can do so by wrapping them in a parent tag.
+This can be a <div>, or, if you don’t want the elements to have a container, you could use a React fragment <> </>
+2.Close all tags.
+In HTML, many tags are self-closing and self-wrapping.
+In JSX however, we must explicitly close and wrap these tags.

+<input> would become <input />
+3.camelCase Most things.
+JSX turns into JavaScript, and attributes of elements become keys of JavaScript objects, so you can’t use dashes or reserved words such as class.
+Because of this, many HTML attributes are written in camelCase.
+Instead of stroke-width, you’d use strokeWidth, and instead of class you’d use className.

 ## State isn't limited to simple values like strings or numbers.
 It can handle objects too!
 Here's how :